• Home

 How long does mediation take?

-On average, we hope to help you reach an agreement in three to five sessions.
-This tends to vary slightly, depending on the complexity of your situation.
+Our mediation sessions last 60 - 90 minutes and each session is normally co-mediated by Katy and Pam.
+On average, we hope to help you reach an agreement in three to five sessions, although this varies slightly, depending on the complexity of your situation.

 What types of mediation are there?